| [Top] | [Contents] | [Index] | [ ? ] |

 MIME charsets by consulting the table provided by Emacs itself

-or the variable mm-mime-mule-charset-alist for XEmacs.
+or the variable mm-mime-mule-charset-alist

 If this results in a single MIME charset, this is used to encode